DominikN/docs_new/docs/manuals/rosbot-manual.md

 1. Extract SD card from ROSbot, by pushing card carefully until it is released back by card holder, thel pull it out.
 You can find SD card slot on ROSbot right side.
  ![SD card side view](/docs/assets/img/ROSbot_manual/sd_card_side_view.png)
-2. Download image for Raspberry Pi/Tinkerboard from [here](https://husarion.com/downloads) (there is a single image for both platforms).
+2. Download image for Raspberry Pi/Tinkerboard from [here](https://husarion.com/downloads), you can choose ROS Kinetic, ROS Melodic or ROS2 Dashing.
 3. Extract downloaded image (For this process we recommend using [7zip](https://www.7-zip.org/))
 4. Flash the extracted image onto SD card (For this process we recommend using [Etcher](https://www.balena.io/etcher/) but any image writing tool will be good):
  - If you want to replace the included card, remember that you need to use at least 16 GB capacity and 10 speed class micro SD card.